Does your resume say 'Hire me!'?

 This should go without saying but just in case, never put anything on your resume that is negative or shows you in a bad light.
 The point of a resume is to help you get a job, not eliminate you from consideration.

-Article provided by long-time career coach Myrtis Smith.
+Article provided by long-time career coach and instructor Myrtis Smith.
 All Rights Reserved

 After you've double-checked for the possible resume mistakes, you can start sending them out to potential employers.
 You can also put your resume on the different internet job sites such as career.com, job.com, monster, etc.